hdShang/arxiv-daily/docs/cs-RO/2025-10-25/papers/251022370v1-blip-fuseppo-a-vision-language-deep-reinforcement-learning-framework.md

 ---
 layout: default
-title: BLIP-FusePPO: A Vision-Language Deep Reinforcement Learning Framework for Lane Keeping in Autonomous Vehicles
+title: "BLIP-FusePPO: A Vision-Language Deep Reinforcement Learning Framework for Lane Keeping in Autonomous Vehicles"
 ---

 # BLIP-FusePPO: A Vision-Language Deep Reinforcement Learning Framework for Lane Keeping in Autonomous Vehicles